-FLEX is the name of DELTACAST'S revolutionary solution answering the questions of flexibility, high density, scalability and redefines video interfacing!
+FLEX is the DELTACAST revolutionary solution answering the questions of flexibility, high density, scalability and redefining video interfacing.

-Do you need more than 8 SDI channels, more than 2 DisplayPort channels, more than 2 HDMI channels on a low-profile PCIe slot?
+Do you need more than 8 SDI input and output channels, more than 2 DisplayPort channels, more than 2 HDMI channels on a single low-profile PCIe slot?

-The FLEX solution consists of a PCI Express gateway card, video I/O modules and specific cables to connect the modules to the gateway.
+The FLEX solution is a combination of a PCI Express gateway card and of video I/O modules connected to the gateway card through specific cables.

-DELTA-GWY 316-8 is a gateway you plug in a PCI Express slot of your server.
-It features eight ports, on which you connect external modules using specific cables.
+DELTA-GWY is the gateway card you plug in a PCI Express slot of your appliance.

 Each module is an independent device that manages one or several video channels.

-From the VideoMaster SDK, a module is just seen like a normal PCIe card plugged into your server.
+As with all its other products, DELTACAST has taken care to integrate FLEX into its unified VideoMaster SDK, so each module is just seen like a normal PCIe card plugged into your server.

-These modules connect with an individual cable to ports of the DELTA-GWY 316-8 gateway.
+Each FLEX modules connect with an individual cable to ports of the DELTA-GWY gateway card.

 They are available in different mechanical options to offer maximum flexibility in your final product assembly :